-In February 2020, we announced positive data from our Phase 2a CLOVER-1 study in patients with NHL patients were treated with three different doses (<50mCi, $\sim50$ mCi and >60mCi TBD.
-Patients in the r/r NHL cohort received TBD of either $\geq60$ mCi or <60 mCi (25 mCi/m2 single bolus, 31.25 mCi/m2 fractionated, 37.5 mCi/m2 fractionated, or two cycles of mCi/m2 fractionated) either as a bolus dose or fractionated.
+In February 2020, we announced positive data from our Phase 2a CLOVER-1 study in patients with NHL patients were treated with three different doses (<50mCi, ~50 mCi and >60mCi TBD.
+Patients in the r/r NHL cohort received TBD of either ≥60 mCi or <60 mCi (25 mCi/m2 single bolus, 31.25 mCi/m2 fractionated, 37.5 mCi/m2 fractionated, or two cycles of mCi/m2 fractionated) either as a bolus dose or fractionated.
 Patients with r/r NHL who received <60mCi TBD and the >60mCi TBD had a 42% and 43% ORR, respectively and a combined rate of 42%.
 These patients were also heavily pre-treated, having a median of three prior lines of treatment (range, 1 to 9) with the majority of patients being refractory to rituximab and/or ibrutinib.
 The patients had a median age of 70 with a range of 51 to 86.
 All patients had bone marrow involvement with an average of 23%.
 In addition to these findings, subtype assessments were completed in the r/r B-cell NHL patients.
 We observed a 30% ORR in patients with DLBCL, with one patient achieving a CR, which continues at nearly 24 months post-treatment.
 The ORR for CLL/SLL and MZL patients was 33%.

-Based upon the dose response observed in the Phase 2a study for patients receiving TBDs of 60mCi or greater, we determined that patient dosing of iopofosine in the pivotal study would be >60mCi TBD.
+pivotal study would be >60mCi TBD.
 Therefore, patients are now grouped as receiving <60mCi or >60mCi TBD.